 What to Know About Space Heaters

 Interested in a space heater for your home, but find the options overwhelming?
-Here are 4 basic types of space heaters and how to choose one.
+Here are four basic types of space heaters and how to choose one.

 In many parts of the world, home heating is a big deal.
 Sometimes built-in heat sources alone don’t cut it, and that’s why many homeowners turn to portable space heaters.
 If you’ve done any browsing for space heaters, you’ve probably noticed the massive selection available.
 If you’re in the market for a good space heater but aren’t sure what type makes sense for your situation, we’re here to help.